-- a. the overall allocation of institutional resources and the proportion to be devoted to the academic program. - the resolution of impasses which result when demands are made on limited university resources. - representation of faculty budgetary interests and concerns, and interpretation of those, to the Vice President for Academic Affairs, the President, and/or the Board of Regents. - d. budgetary decisions relative to curriculum, subject matter and methods of instruction, research, and facility status. - e. policy and procedures governing salary increases. - f. selection and periodic review of fringe benefits. - g. issues related to reduction in force.
+- a. the overall allocation of institutional resources and the proportion to be devoted to the academic program. - the resolution of impasses which result when demands are made on limited university resources. - representation of faculty budgetary interests and concerns, and interpretation of those, to the Vice President for Academic Affairs, the President, and/or the Board of Regents. - d. budgetary decisions relative to curriculum, subject matter and methods of instruction, research, and facility status. - e.
+Faculty salaries. - f.
+Fringe benefits.

-There shall be two sub-committees to review and recommend solutions for special problems: The Sub-committee on Faculty Salaries and Benefits and the Sub-committee on University Planning.
-This committee shall be given access to all information that it requires to perform its task effectively in collaboration with the Vice

-President of Finance (or University Comptroller) and the Vice President for Academic Affairs.
+The committee shall present an annual report on the state of the institution finances This committee shall be given access to all information that it requires to perform its task effectively in collaboration with the Vice President of Finance (or University Comptroller) and the Vice President for Academic Affairs.

-In addition, two members of the Financial Planning Committee will be selected to attend meetings of the Board of Regents Budget subcommittee.
+In addition, one member of the Financial Planning Committee will be selected to attend meetings of the Board of Regents Budget subcommittee.